-£125 for the mare owner for each birth
+The Society will pay £125 for the mare owner for each birth:

-2. The grant will be paid for each live or still born foal or aborted recovered foetus older than 120 days of gestation.
+- The grant will be paid for each live, still-born foal or aborted recovered foetus older than 120 days of gestation.

-3. The grant will also be payable if the mare dies and is shown to be in-foal by a Veterinary Surgeon’s post mortem.
+- The grant will also be payable if the mare dies and reported to be in-foal by a Veterinary Surgeon’s post-mortem.

-4. These events must be reported to the SHS office within seven days of them occurring.
+- These events must be reported to the SHS office within seven (7) days of occurrence.

 Foal Registration Grant